PennXiao/tencentWeb/PhpConfigure.md

   --with-pic              Try to use only PIC/non-PIC objects default=use both --with-tags=TAGS        Include additional configurations automatic

-Some influential environment variables:
+影响环境变量的值：

     CC          C compiler command

     CFLAGS      C compiler flags

-  LDFLAGS     linker flags, e.g. -L<lib dir> if you have libraries in a
-              nonstandard directory <lib dir>
+    LDFLAGS     linker flags, e.g. -L<lib dir> if you have libraries in a nonstandard directory <lib dir>

     LIBS        libraries to pass to the linker, e.g. -l<library>

-  CPPFLAGS    (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if
-              you have headers in a nonstandard directory <include dir>
+    CPPFLAGS    (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if you have headers in a nonstandard directory <include dir>

     CPP         C preprocessor

-  YACC        The `Yet Another Compiler Compiler' implementation to use.
-              Defaults to the first program found out of: `bison -y', `byacc', `yacc'.
+    YACC        The Yet Another Compiler Compiler' implementation to use.
+Defaults to the first program found out of: `bison -y`, `byacc`,`yacc`.YFLAGS
-  YFLAGS      The list of arguments that will be passed by default to $YACC.
-              This script will default YFLAGS to the empty string to avoid a default value of `-d' given by some make applications.

     CXX         C++ compiler command

     CXXFLAGS    C++ compiler flags

     CXXCPP      C++ preprocessor

-Use these variables to override the choices made by `configure' or to help it to find libraries and programs with nonstandard names/locations.
+Use these variables to override the choices made by `configure` or to help it to find libraries and programs with nonstandard names/locations.
 Report bugs to the package provider.